ceres-solver/ceres-solver/docs/source/building.rst

  cmake ../ceres-solver-1.10.0
  make -j3
  make test
+ # Optionally install Ceres, it can also be exported using CMake which
+ # allows Ceres to be used without requiring installation, see the documentation
+ # for the EXPORT_BUILD_DIR option for more information.
  make install

 You can also try running the command line bundling application with one of the